osaroo3/Aerobic_Yoga_CI_Project1/README.md

 The journey to becoming a Fullstack software developer has been great so far, and, also challenging.
 I wish to thank my mentor Martina Terlevic for all the support so far, and to Code Institute slack community, I say a big thanks.

 1. The framework of this page follows that of Code Institutes Love Running walkthrough project.
 2. I acknowledge Tulkerfaulk for the readme file structure.
 3. The coders coffee project came in handy too.
+4. dh dance school location was used in this website for educative purposes.

 ## Content